CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/adding-conformance-profile.md

    then `profileID`
    is looked up via `oidProfileMap`.
 The key for that map is the OID found in `MSH-21-3`.
 The expected OID needs to be
    added to that map and paired with string value to be used as the profileID.
+    - Note: This strategy may change as the values that can be received via `MSH-21-3` are not under our control.
+An alternate proposed solution is to add a property to the topic or sender.
 2. The structure used to parse a given HL7 message is determined in `HL7Reader.getMessageModelClasses()`.
 Review that
    function to ensure the combination of `typeID` and `profileID` will return the appropriate structure.